A 7-year-old girl disappeared in 2019. Police say they learned about it last week.

 The New Hampshire Department of Health and Human Services, which oversees the division for children and families, declined to answer questions about the case.

-Harmony is described as White, about 4 feet tall and 50 pounds, with blond hair, blue eyes and glasses.
+Harmony is described as White, about four feet tall and 50 pounds, with blond hair, blue eyes and glasses.
 She is blind in her right eye.

-Although more than two years have passed since Harmony disappeared, Aldenberg said his department is operating under the assumption that she is alive.
+Although more than two years have passed since Harmony disappeared, Aldenberg said, his department is operating under the assumption that she is alive.

 “I’m in rescue mode right now.
 This is not a recovery,” he said Monday.
 “All efforts are focused on that Harmony is alive, and we are going to do everything that we can to find her in that condition.”